 “Every great and deep difficulty bears in itself its own solution.
 It forces us to change our thinking in order to find it.”

-It was frustrating for me to discover that people were just as likely to halt the learning process early because they were out of pain after only one or two lessons as that is rarely long enough for a whole new way of being to establish itself.
-Of course part of the reason for this is that it is natural to experience the pain as being the real problem, even when good sense tells you that in fact your pain is the signal your nervous system is generating to make you aware that there is something deeper going on.
+It was frustrating for me to discover that people were just as likely to halt the learning process early because they were out of pain after a couple of lessons, as that is rarely long enough for a whole new way of being to establish itself.
+Of course part of the reason for this is that it is natural to experience the pain as if it is the real problem, even when good sense tells you that in fact your pain is the signal your nervous system is generating to make you aware that there is something deeper going on.

 Sciatica and my ongoing learning process…

-When a new client appears complaining of sciatica I am pretty confident that I can be of use because, of the myriad kinds of pain we are all dealing with, sciatica is especially well-suited to the whole self re-organising approach.
+When a new client appears complaining of sciatica I am pretty confident that I can be of use because, of the myriad kinds of pain we are all dealing with as modern, urban humans, sciatica is especially well-suited to the whole self re-organising approach.
 My relationship with this particular warning light has been life-changing in a very literal sense.
 My first experience of Feldenkrais was a day workshop that included both group work (Awareness Through Movement) and a brief individual lesson (Functional Integration).
-Very much as luck would have it, I limped through the door in the morning and strode out at the end of the afternoon.
-I had been experiencing short bouts of acute sciatic pain over several years; the pain and the movement difficulties would usually last about a week, but this latest attack was over less than 24 hours after it started.
-Here’s the luck part; it took me several years but eventually I made the connection that if I hadn’t been in pain on that day I might not have realised just how right the Feldenkrais Method was for me personally.
-As it was it took me less than a week–a week when I would usually have been limping everywhere and struggling to climb stairs–to decide to do the Feldenkrais training.
+Very much as luck would have it, I limped through the door in the morning and strode out pain-free at the end of the afternoon.
+I had been experiencing short bouts of acute sciatic pain over several years; the pain and the movement difficulties would usually last about a week, but this latest attack was over less than 24 hours after it began.
+Here’s the luck part; it took me several years, but eventually I made the connection that if I hadn’t been in pain on that day I might not have realised just how right the Feldenkrais Method was for me personally.
+As it was it took me less than a week–a week when I would usually have been limping everywhere, and struggling to climb stairs–to decide to become a Feldenkrais teacher.

 Pay attention to the warning signs